 Whisk maintains a Disaster Recovery (DR) plan for our service.
 This plan is updated regularly.
 All data in the production environment will be frequently snapshotted and stored durably in multiple geographic locations in the US.
 Backups are maintained for the duration of the customer relationship and for one year after the termination of an agreement unless otherwise specified or required by law.

-Whisk can be implemented and used in such a manner that it will maintain compliance with various regulations such as the Health Insurance Portability and Accountability Act (HIPAA).
+Whisk can be implemented and used in such a manner that will maintain compliance with various regulations such as the Health Insurance Portability and Accountability Act (HIPAA).
 Whisk operates as a Business Associate so that our healthcare customers can use the Whisk services in compliance with applicable laws.
 By default, Whisk does not receive any protected health information (PHI) or personally identifiable information (PII) data.
-Whisk can be safely deployed in a healthcare environment without impacting HIPAA compliance obligations provided that only the Whisk website is used to access data as Whisk does not currently have an auditable log for API access users.
+Whisk can be safely deployed in a healthcare environment without impacting HIPAA compliance obligations provided that only the Whisk website or applications are used to access data, as Whisk does not currently have an auditable log for API access users.

 Whisk has a considerable presence in Europe and works with customers that employ some of the strictest security requirements.

-Whisk is developing the policies, procedures, and enhanced security measures required by the EU General Data Protection Regulation (“GDPR”), which comes into force on May 25, 2018.
-Whisk is committed to its compliance with the GDPR or any replacement regulation and the protection of its customer’s data.
+Whisk is developing the policies, procedures, and enhanced security measures required by the EU General Data Protection Regulation (“GDPR”), which came into force on May 25, 2018.
+Whisk is committed to its compliance with the GDPR and the protection of its customer’s data.

 Companies trust Whisk with data for over 100,000,000 users on a monthly basis.
 Whisk is committed to investing in our platform to allow companies to leverage our services in a secure and transparent manner.
 For more information please contact firstname.lastname@example.org.